 Inspiration for the Isle of Raasay Single Malt came from some older styles of Hebridean single malts.
 Styles that had been lost through the ages and are not as prevalent anymore.
 This became the inspiration for the Isle of Raasay Distillery signature flavour profile: a lightly peated whisky, balanced with rich dark fruit flavours.

-Raasay’s remarkable geology, island shores, our modern Scottish island distillery and unique water source inspired both the creation and presentation of the island’s first Scottish gin which was the first legal spirit from Raasay, an island rooted in centuries of illicit distilling.
+The remarkable geology, island shores, our modern Scottish island distillery and unique water source about the Isle of Raasay inspired both the creation and presentation of the island’s first Scottish gin which was the first legal spirit from Raasay, an island rooted in centuries of illicit distilling.

 On 14th September 2017, the Isle of Raasay Distillery opened its doors and spirit was flowing.
 The island’s first legal distillation had finally taken place.
 After a night of music, fire, song and dance it was time to introduce our Hebridean spirits to the world.

 The distillery now employs more than 25 people on the island and the average age of the Raasay workforce is approximately 30 years old.
-At least one of the employees is about to become a new parent too!
 An early indicator of creating inter-generational values and making sure this special island of 161 people continues to thrive.